feathers-plus/generator-feathers-plus/docs/graphql.md

 GraphQL, in our opinion, is great for queries.
 However we feel Feathers is cleaner and easier for mutations and subscriptions.

-Two GraphQL queries are generated for each service.
+Two GraphQL CRUD queries are generated for each service.
 They would be `getComment` and `findComment` for the `comment`.
 - `getComment` requires the `key` parameter.
 The `params` one is optional.
 - `findComment` would usually include a `query` parameter.
 The `params` one is optional.